dominykas/validish/README.md

 ## Notes

-I currently have no idea what these scribbles were meant to be:
+I currently have no idea what these scribbles were meant to be, but they were there.

 * describe fields
 * describe generic validators for fields
 * inject specific validators for fields